 Responding to COVID-19: insight, support and guidance

-The first cohort for the new Level 4 course will start in April 2021 and registration is open until 12 March.
-Please email CIPFA's Counter Fraud Apprenticeship team on email@example.com and we'll talk you through the process.
+This year's first cohort will start in April and the second one will begin in October Please email CIPFA's Counter Fraud Apprenticeship team at firstname.lastname@example.org and we'll talk you through the process.

-The apprenticeship will take around two years to complete and learning activity is supported by structured on-the-job training.
-In addition to live web classes, all apprentices have access to our virtual learning environment, CIPFA Learning where they will find online resources to support their journey.
-Apprentices will also have access to their Individual Learning Record, where they can monitor their learning outcomes and track their development, thus ensuring successful progression to the End Point Assessment.
+The apprenticeship takes around two years to complete and learning activity is supported by structured on-the-job training.
+In addition to live web classes, all apprentices have access to our virtual learning environment, CIPFA Learning, where they will find online resources to support their journey.
+Apprentices will also have access to their individual learning record, where they can monitor their learning outcomes and track their development, ensuring successful progression to the end point assessment.

 CIPFA's Counter Fraud Apprenticeship team will be on hand to provide support to apprentices and employers throughout the course of the programme.